1. The House on Woodhill Lane

-“Oh, not until we’re settled in,” Mama said, her tone reassuring.
-Noah wasn’t sure if that meant a day or a month.
+“Oh, not until we’re settled in,” Mama said.
+But did that mean a month?
+Or a day?

-“I can’t believe they’re not here yet,” said Mama, not for the first or last time.
+“I can’t believe they’re not here yet,” she said, not for the first or last time.

-“Oh,” Mama said uncertainly.
-“It’s so nice of you to come by.
-Honey?”
-She called into the kitchen and Papa appeared a moment later.
-“Honey, this is…I’m sorry, you’ll have to tell me your name again?”
+“Oh,” Mama said.
+Noah noted the uncertainty in her voice.
+“It’s so kind of you to come by.
+Honey?” she called into the kitchen and Papa appeared a moment later.
+“Honey, this is…I’m sorry, you’ll have to tell me your name again.”

-“Gideon Tlāloc,” said the boy, and he shook Papa’s hand when Papa offered it to him with his usual eagerness.
+“Gideon Tlāloc,” said the boy.
+He shook Papa’s hand when he thrust it out.

 “Really!” said Papa.

 “I didn’t know we had a groundskeeper,” she added pointedly.
 Noah caught the emphasis and frowned.